-The WBTR clarifies that the person who is appointed to perform management duties in the case of absence or inability to act, will be equated with a management board member as regards these management duties.
+The person who is appointed to perform management duties in the case of absence or inability to act, will be equated with a management board member as regards these management duties.

-18 Suspension of management board members
+18. Suspension of management board members

-Both the corporate body that originally appointed a management board member and the supervisory board are authorised to suspend a management board member.
-A management board member must be heard before he or she is suspended.
+Both the corporate body that originally appointed a management board member and the supervisory board (if installed) are authorised to suspend a management board member.
+A management board member must be heard before he is suspended.
 Other management board members must also be given the opportunity to express their views regarding the proposal to suspend a management board member.
-This will often not apply (depending on the company's articles of association) if the resolution to suspend a management board member is adopted by a meeting of the holders of shares of a certain type or designation.
-For NV's, the works council has the right to determine a position well in advance of the general meeting and then to explain this position at the general meeting.
+This will often not apply (depending on the company's articles of association) if the resolution to suspend a management board member is adopted by a meeting of the holders of shares of a certain class or designation.
+For NV's, the works council has the right to determine a position well in advance of the general meeting and to explain this position at the general meeting.
 If it is then decided to suspend the management board member, the following must be taken into consideration:

-- suspension is an emergency measure and must therefore be of a temporary nature; - there must be valid arguments for suspension, and they should preferably be substantiated on the basis of documents: - the company's articles of association may specify the nature and duration of a suspension; - the court in summary proceedings may terminate a suspension at the request of the management board member in question; - a rash suspension may result in the payment of (additional) compensation to the management board member after his/her dismissal.
+- suspension is an emergency measure and must therefore be of a temporary nature; - there must be valid arguments for suspension, and they should preferably be substantiated on the basis of documents; - the company's articles of association may specify the nature and duration of a suspension; - the court in summary proceedings may terminate a suspension at the request of the management board member in question; - a rash suspension may result in the payment of (additional) compensation to the management board member after his dismissal.

-19 Dismissal of management board members
+19. Dismissal of management board members

-In the event of the dismissal of a management board member, the relationship between the company and the management board member - under company law and, if applicable, also under employment law - must be terminated.
-In practice, this is often achieved by agreeing on a termination arrangement in which the management board member 'voluntarily' gives up his position as a management board member.
+In the event of the dismissal of a management board member, the relationship between the company and the management board member - under corporate law and, if applicable, also under employment law - must be terminated.8 In practice, this is often achieved by agreeing on a termination arrangement in which the management board member 'voluntarily' gives up his position as a management board member.
 In this situation, the management board member agrees to terminating his employment agreement with the consent of both sides (and is usually awarded a severance payment).

 If no settlement can be agreed on, the management board member may be dismissed by the corporate body authorised to do so under the company's articles of association.
-If a management board member is dismissed under company law, the employment agreement will, in principle, also be terminated.
-However, this will not apply, for example, if termination of employment is prohibited (e.g., in the event of illness) or if the parties agree that the employment agreement will continue to apply after the dismissal effected under company law.
+If a management board member is dismissed under corporate law, the employment agreement will, in principle, also be terminated.
+However, this will not apply, for example, if termination of employment is prohibited (e.g. in the event of illness) or if the parties agree that the employment agreement will continue to apply after the dismissal effected under corporate law.

-A management board member will have less protection under employment law than the regular employee.
+A management board member will have less protection under employment law than a regular employee.
 Unlike agreements with regular employees, an employment agreement entered into with a management board member may be terminated without the consent of a court or the Employee Insurance Agency (UWV).
 Unlike regular employees, the employer may also terminate the employment agreement lawfully without the written permission of the management board member.

-The non-voluntary dismissal of a management board member will usually take place during an extraordinary meeting of shareholders.
-The following points are important at a meeting of this nature:
+The non-voluntary dismissal of a management board member will usually take place during an extraordinary general meeting.
+The following items are important with respect to a general meeting at which a management board member's dismissal is proposed: